 If you think that competitive research is merely googling and browsing through websites is competitive research, you’re way off.

-Most of businesses research their competitors prior to a product launch.
+Most businesses research their competitors prior to a product launch.
 But, that is not the right approach if you want to sell a product successfully.
 The analysis needs to be part of your routine if you don’t want to miss out on useful information that can take your business to the next level.

-The data that you will get with competitor research can help you get a full grasp of your customer’s wants and needs.
+The data that you will get with competitor research analysis can help you get a full grasp of your customer’s wants and needs.
 There are other pivotal benefits from competitive analysis, such as:

 - Identifying Market Gaps